quamepossible/apple-care/README.md

 # Apple-care

+NB: This is just a demo version of the POS system.
+It may not contain full features of the original System.

 <a href="https://apple-care.onrender.com/">Click here to view LIVE version</a>

 This project is a Point Of Sale system (POS) and inventory tracker for an Apple products (iPhones, iPads, Macbooks, etc.) dealership.<br>